krtkush/krtkush.github.io/me/index.md

 Hello!

-I'm an Android developer and a design nerd.
-I love reading, science & arts and am always upto an interesting conversation.
-You can contact me at kartikey92@gmail.com.
+My name is Kartikey Kushwaha I'm an Android developer and a design nerd.
+I love reading, science & arts and am always up for an interesting conversation.
+I love cats too.